How to Find a Missing Pet: Recovery & Prevention

 Lost pets can become disoriented even when relatively close to home.
 To help them find their way back, place beds, litter boxes, and toys with familiar scents in your yard.
 Avoid leaving out food, which can attract other animals and actually scare off your pet.

-Patrol the neighborhood
+Patrol the neighbourhood

 Create a lost pet poster